 This is quite obvious as the angle of view is more for the wide-angle lens.
 Hence it will cover more area in the scene.
 So, chances of including the bright light source into the scene are more here.

-We have learned that certain lens flares are good to the photos.
+We have learned that certain lens flares are good for photos.
 So, we can add some deliberately to the image by using post-processing tools.

 There are many software programs designed to add this effect to your photos.
-You can use it as a stand-alone tool or as plugins with your favourite photo editing tools like Lightroom or Photoshop.
+You can use it as a stand-alone tool or as a plugin with your favorite photo editing tools like Lightroom or Photoshop.
 These software programs also allow you to change the shape of the lens flare pattern.

 You can also get it as a Lightroom preset.
 You need to install the Lightroom preset to apply the lens flare effect on your photo with a click of a button.

 Now, you know, what is lens flare?
-How it is caused, how to avoid it and also How to use it for your advantage.
-So, next time when you are doing photography, check for the lens flare effect also if you are shooting against the sunlight.
+How it is caused, how to avoid it, and also how to use it to your advantage.
+So, next time when you are doing photography, check for this flare effect also if you are shooting against the sunlight.